abhinandh-s/roxide/README.md

 `roxide` is a lightweight, high-performance alternative to the traditional `rm` command, designed with an emphasis on speed and data preservation.
 Unlike standard rm, which permanently deletes files, roxide safely moves them to a designated "`trash`" directory.
 This approach enables efficient and fast file removal without risking unintended data loss.

-**Note**: I am an amateur Rust programmer, so while this code might not be the most refined, it prioritizes safety and has been thoroughly tested.
-If you have ideas for improvement or notice any issues, contributions are very welcome!
-This project is open to suggestions, code reviews, and pull requests from developers of all experience levels.

 ## Getting started

 - `roxide file.txt`: files will moved to `trash dir`. ie, $HOME/.local/share/Trash/files/